lmiller1990/electic/posts/20200803_Kanban_Board_with_Typesafe_GraphQL_Part_6.md

 - Implementing drag and drop.
 - Using a GraphQL mutation.
-- Further emphasised the importance of choosing a the right data structure - we saw how making `tasks` a key-value map made it trivial to update the category.
+- Further emphasised the importance of choosing the right data structure - we saw how making `tasks` a key-value map made it trivial to update the category.

 As of next week, I will return to the traditional format of self contained articles and screencasts.
 If you have any suggestions or requests, please let me know.